InfiniTimeOrg/InfiniTime/docs/build-flash-and-debug/index.md

 ## Build the documentation
 ### Setup
-The documentation is written in Makrdown (.md) files and generated using the Sphinx documentation generator.
+The documentation is written in Markdown (.md) files and generated using the Sphinx documentation generator.

 First, we need to install Sphinx and its dependencies:
  - `myst-parser` : add support for markdown files